Police ID suspect accused in fatal Walmart shooting

 Baham was identified Tuesday morning.

-According to WWL-TV, the fatal shooting occurred shortly before 6:30 p.m., when Baham walked into the Walmart on Chef Menteur Highway in Gentilly, New Orleans and opened fire while hundreds of customers were in the store.
+According to WWL-TV, the fatal shooting occurred shortly before 6:30 p.m., Monday, when Baham entered the Walmart on Chef Menteur Highway in Gentilly, New Orleans and opened fire while hundreds of customers were in the store.

-New Orleans Police Chief Shawn Ferguson said he used a handgun to fire multiple rounds and hit two victims.
+New Orleans Police Chief Shaun Ferguson said Baham used a handgun to fire multiple rounds and hit two victims.

 One of the victims was a Walmart co-manager who was shot in the chest.
 He was taken to a hospital, where he later succumbed to his injuries.
 His co-workers said he'd only started working there a few months before the incident.